 oyster larva in the Pacific Northwest unable to form shells during low pH events.
 Laboratory experiments

 show that elevated

 carbon dioxide alters clownfish behavior, making them potentially more vulnerable to predators.
 Coral reefs,

 already impacted by rising ocean temperatures, are greatly threatened by ocean acidification.
 This infographic summarizes what is known about the impact of ocean acidification on

 specific California marine species.

 How do we address this problem?
-The ultimate answer is to reduce our carbon dioxide emissions.
+The ultimate answer is to stop burning fossil fuels.
 Get involved

 in your community to support decisions that help fight ocean acidification.
 Talk to your family, neighbors, and